austinsonger/Policy-Portal/secure-software-development-and-product-security.md

 All technology contains bugs, including both functional defects and security vulnerability.

-\<PlaceHolder> uses a third party platform to maintain a public vulnerability disclosure / bug bounty program.
-This program takes advantage of crowd-sourced security researchers to perform penetration testing of \<PlaceHolder>'s platform and its public facing resources.
+`<Company Placeholder>` uses a third party platform to maintain a public vulnerability disclosure / bug bounty program.
+This program takes advantage of crowd-sourced security researchers to perform penetration testing of `<Company Placeholder>`'s platform and its public facing resources.

 The current program provider is HackerOne.